Pawan-142/Credit-card-management-system/README.md

-# Contact Manager JavaScript Project
+# Contact Hive JavaScript Project
 This project is a simple contact manager application built using JavaScript.
 The application allows users to add, edit, delete, and view contacts.
 The project is hosted on Firebase, which provides a real-time database to store the contacts and enables immediate updates to the contact list for all users.

 ## Usage